bloombloombloom/Bloom/README.md

 ##### DebugServer
 The DebugServer exposes an interface to the connected target, for third-party programs such as IDEs.
-Currently, Bloom only supports one DebugServer - the GDB RSP server.
-With this server, any IDE with GDB RSP support can interface with Bloom and thus the connected target.
+Currently, Bloom only supports one server - the AVR GDB RSP server.
+With this server, any IDE with GDB RSP support can interface with Bloom and thus the connected AVR target.
 The DebugServer runs on a dedicated thread.
-See source code in src/DebugServer/ for more.
+See the [DebugServer documentation](./src/DebugServer/README.md) and source code in src/DebugServer/ for more.

 ##### Insight
 Insight is a graphical user interface that provides insight into the connected target.
 It presents the target's